mathieuancelin/play2-couchbase/README.md

 **Note : Design documents synchronisation is not yet available**

-Automatically insert documents at sartup
+Automatically insert documents at startup
 =====================================

 You can use CouchbaseFixturesPlugin to automaticaly insert data into buckets.